What are heavy metals?

 6% - 23% of heavy metals have been scientifically found to transfer from plant matter to smoke when combusted.

-These are some of the more common heavy metals that pose a risk for human consumption of cannabis:
+These are some of the more common heavy metals that pose a risk for human consumption of our favorite plant:

 - Arsenic is a well-known poison to humans; in fact it’s even been used to commit murder.
 Ingesting or consuming high doses of arsenic can cause violent vomiting, clammy hands, diarrhea, reduced blood pressure, and even death due to the lack of blood flow.
 Arsenic is also a carcinogen that has been linked to many kinds of cancers.

 - Cadmium is the by product of zinc, and it is used in manufacturing.
 Cadmium is a carcinogenic and is extremely poisonous; it targets the cardiovascular, neurological, respiratory, reproductive, gastrointestinal, and renal systems.
 Burning fossil fuels releases cadmium to the air, and breathing it in can irritate the lungs.
 Large amounts of cadmium are linked to kidney damage, cancer, and bone fractures.